-It reflects the statutory guidance given in the 'Special Educational Needs and Disability (SEND) Code of Practice: 0 to 25 years', which came into force on 1st September 2014.
+This policy reflects the statutory guidance given in the 'Special Educational Needs and

+Disability (SEND) Code of Practice: 0 to 25 years', which came into force on 1st September 2014.

-When deciding whether a pupil has a special educational need and / or disability, we take account of the definition of SEND used in the new code.
+When deciding whether a pupil has a special educational need and / or disability, we take account of the definition of SEND used in the code.

-These states:
+This states: